InnerView-Ultrasound/aio-setup/README.md

     virsh net-dhcp-leases default
     ```
     This will show you the VMs you set up, and the IP address corresponding to each of them.
 Note down each IP and corresponding hostname.
-    Finally, we will configure Caddy using the information proided by virsh.
+    Finally, we will configure Caddy using this information.
 Open the default Caddyfile with a text editor:
     ```shell
     nano /etc/caddy/Caddyfile
     ```